lbertrand417/WFC-3D/README.txt

 3D VERSION:

+/!\ Data backup is not handled so when you reopen a scene it's better to restart from scratch

 1) Create tiles
 - Import/Create your prefab
 - Add the script "Tile" to each one of your prefab